rmstdope/dragons-lair/server/README.md

 # The Server

-This project uses nodejs, graphql, apollo and prism to create a simple backend that serves the frontend.
+This project uses nodejs, graphql, apollo and prisma to create a simple backend that serves the frontend.

 ## Available Scripts